MacPaw Gemini 2

-Note: I read from another tech magazine that stated the scan process is lighting fast.
+Note: I read from another tech magazine that stated the scan process is lightning fast.
 I wouldn’t agree with that as it did take me a while.
 I think the scan speed varies depending on how complex your folder is.
-If unlike my situation, your folder only has a small number of files, chances are the app will only need seconds to finish scanning.
+If, unlike my situation, your folder only has a small number of files, chances are the app will only need seconds to finish scanning.

 Okay, now is “the issue” part.
 Once the scan process started, the fan of my MacBook ran really loud.
 This barely happens for other apps I use.
 After I opened Activity Monitor, I figured out the culprit: Gemini 2 was heavily consuming my Mac’s system resources.

 My personal take: Gemini 2 makes it incredibly easy to add folders for a scan.
 Just locate the folder and the app will dig in it to seek duplicate files.
 The sleek design (graphics, buttons and explanatory texts) of the app is gorgeous.
 On the downside, I find the scanning process a bit time-consuming, and the app is very resource-demanding, which would likely cause your Mac to heat up.

 2. Reviewing Duplicates and Similar Files